rxhanson/Rectangle/TerminalCommands.md

 defaults write com.knollsoft.Rectangle screenEdgeGapRight -int 10
 ```

-You can also seperately specify the gap for a screen with a notch.
+You can also separately specify the gap for a screen with a notch.
 Useful for multi display setups if you are using a menubar replacement.

 ```bash
 defaults write com.knollsoft.Rectangle screenEdgeGapTopNotch -int 5